 11. Struffoli: Fried ‘Honey’ Balls

-Struffoli are little fried dough balls that are topped with honey and sprinkles that are a popular Christmas dessert in Italy.
-The warm honey makes them sticky so they can be arranged into the shape of a Christmas tree and then decorated with the colorful, festive sprinkles.
+Struffoli are little fried dough balls that are topped with honey and sprinkles which are a popular Christmas dessert in Italy.
+This vegan version of the recipe is by Rhea Parsons.
+The warm honey makes them sticky so they can be arranged into the shape of a Christmas tree and then decorated with colorful, festive sprinkles.
 If you live anywhere near an Italian bakery, you’ve seen these goodies.
 They are usually tall and wrapped in colored cellophane with a bow.
 They make a great centerpiece on the table.
 Tradition says that you can leave the struffoli out, uncovered, and they will last for weeks … or as long as it takes to eat them all.
 They taste even better the next day.

 12. Mazapán de Cacahuate: Mexican Peanut Marzipan

 Mazapán de Cacahuate, or peanut marzipan, is a typical sweet emblematic of Mexican culture.
 Like many other traditional dishes from Mexican cuisine, it has a Spanish influence.
-In Mexico, you can find peanut marzipan throughout the year and at any store, but it is super-easy to make, requiring only peanuts, sugar, and a good food processor.
-These delightful sweets will brighten up any dessert table.
+In Mexico, you can find peanut marzipan throughout the year and at any store, but it is super easy to make, requiring only peanuts, sugar, and a good food processor.
+These delightful sweets by Azucena Noriega will brighten up any dessert table.

 13. Spiced Speculaas Cookies

 Speculaas, also called speculoos is a cookie made for the Saint Nicholas feast in the Netherlands, Belgium, and closer to Christmas in Germany.
-In spite of its seasonality, speculoos cookies (and that delicious cookie butter) have made a splash in the U.S. and can be found all year round.
-These simple Spiced Speculaas Cookies are laden with warm spices — ginger, cardamom, nutmeg, cloves, and cinnamon — and they’re crunchy texture makes them perfect for dunking in coffee or tea.
+Despite its seasonality, speculoos cookies (and that delicious cookie butter) have made a splash in the U.S. and can be found all year round.
+Clémence Moulaert‘s simple Spiced Speculaas Cookies are laden with warm spices — ginger, cardamom, nutmeg, cloves, and cinnamon — and their crunchy texture makes them perfect for dunking in coffee or tea.

 14. Gingerbread Christmas Cookies

 Of course, we can’t talk about Christmas desserts without talking about gingerbread!
-These traditional Gingerbread Christmas Cookies are thin, crispy, and spicy!
-Have fun and get creative with cutting them into whatever shape is your heart’s desire and decorating them with icing!
+These traditional Gingerbread Christmas Cookies by Gemma Gonzalez are thin, crispy, and spicy!
+Have fun and get creative with cutting them into whatever shape your heart desires and decorating them with icing!

 15. Gingerbread Cake With Cream Cheese Glaze

 You can never go wrong with a classic Gingerbread Cake!
-This special treat is the perfect dessert to bring to your next holiday party!
+This special treat by Gretchen Price is the perfect dessert to bring to your next holiday party!
 Cinnamon, cloves, ginger, and molasses all blend to create an amazing, rich gingerbread flavor for this bundt cake.
-An easy to make cream cheese glaze adds a little extra sweetness and makes it even better
+An easy-to-make cream cheese glaze adds a little extra sweetness and makes it even better.